supabase/supabase/examples/ai/image_search/README.md

-# Image Search with Supabase Vector
+# Image Search with iEchor Vector

 In this example we're implementing image search using the [OpenAI CLIP Model](https://github.com/openai/CLIP), which was trained on a variety of (image, text)-pairs.

 We're implementing two methods in the [`/image_search/main.py` file](/image_search/main.py):

-1. The `seed` method generates embeddings for the images in the `images` folder and upserts them into a collection in Supabase Vector.
+1. The `seed` method generates embeddings for the images in the `images` folder and upserts them into a collection in iEchor Vector.
 2. Thw `search` method generates an embedding from the search query and performs a vector similarity search query.

 ## Setup